cemanuel/air_pollution/README.md

 # Predicting Air Quality with Deep Learning
-Please Direct Your Attention to the Presentation Folder to get an overview of the project.
+Please See the Presentation Folder to get an overview of the project.